Police brutality by country: East Timor

-In the early morning of 18 November 2018, a off-duty police officer shot dead three young men at a house party in the capital of Dili, he and three other officers were arrested for the shooting.
+In the early morning of 18 November 2018, an off-duty police officer shot dead three young men at a house party in the capital of Dili, he and three other officers were arrested for the shooting.
 The shooting sparked mass demonstrations in the days following the shooting.

 Iran

-In 1979, authorities stormed the US embassy in Tehran and held many of the workers hostage.

 The 2009 Iranian Presidential election protests over the victory of Mahmoud Ahmeninejad, the police and paramilitary forces used excessive force against protesters, injuring and killing many.
 Many detentions, injuries and deaths of protesters, including children, were also reported on the 2019-2020 protests.

 In April 2018, a video showed a female member of Iran's morality police slapping a woman and wrestling her to the ground, for allegedly not complying with Iran's mandatory headscarf.
 The police's actions were widely condemned, including by Iran's vice-president for women's affairs, Masoumeh Ebtekar.
 Iran's interior ministry ordered an inquiry.

 On September 13, 2022, Mahsa Amini, a Kurdish woman was detained by authorities.
 She was announced dead on September 16, 2022, allegedly due to cardiac arrest.
 However, it was likely due to injuries acquired due to the brutality she encountered.
 This incident sparked massive protests, and women burning the mandatory headscarf.
 The head of Tehran's morality police was later suspended.

+In 2026, thousands of anti-regime protesters have been killed.